MeilinM/Research-Project-Assignment-3/README.md

 ===============================

-## How to proceed with the files in our repository:
+## How to proceed with the Files in our Repository:

 1. The RMD file requires to run the R file first for loading and cleaning the data.
 The R file saves the organized and cleaned data files in the working directory and the RMD file opens them from the same folder after the working directory is set correctly.